etendosoftware/docs/compiled_docs.md

 Using this button, the user processes the payments and groups lines according to the options shown in its corresponding pop-up window.

+!!! info
+    If the Automated Remittance module in the Financial Extensions Bundle is installed, this process includes the date setting and the settlement of the remittance.
+For more information, visit [the Automated Remittance user guide](https://docs.etendo.software/latest/user-guide/etendo-classic/optional-features/bundles/financial-extensions/automated-remittance.md).

 **Select Invoices and Orders**

 In the Remittance window, the *select invoices and orders* button is shown.
 With this button, the user is able to select not only invoices, but also orders to include in the remittance.
 In the pop-up window shown when this button is clicked, the user can order and filter each column, payments in and out are shown at the same time and, orders and invoices are shown together.

 ![filter.png](https://docs.etendo.software/latest/assets/legacy/filter.png)

+**Protest Remittance**

+!!!info
+    This button is only available if the Automated Remittance module in the Financial Extensions Bundle is installed.
+To install it, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.

+The Protest Remittance button allows the automatic protest of remittances.
+This function facilitates the management of protests and the re-settlement of future remittances.

+!!! info
+    For more information, visit [the Automated Remittance user guide](https://docs.etendo.software/latest/user-guide/etendo-classic/optional-features/bundles/financial-extensions/automated-remittance.md).

 ##### Types of Remittances